 Visiting a country where the main language is different from your mother tongue may seem a bit daunting, especially if you are a solo traveller.
 Here are a couple of language tips as well as some fun ways to learn the basics of a new language, to help you while overseas and give you a little more confidence on your solo holiday…

 One of my language tips for learning a new language can be done via a free language app.
 Simply click on Play Store if you have a smart phone and search ‘free language app’.
 There are a number of apps available.
-A personal favourite of mine, which I am currently using to improve my Italian, is Duolingo.
+A personal favourite of mine is Duolingo.
 Duolingo offers 5, 10 or 15 minute daily sessions, longer if you prefer.
 These can be completed at any time of the day, making it achievable to fit in, even on busy days!
 An icon also appears on your phone at some point during the day as a gentle reminder.

 Each section has different levels to work through at your own pace.
 The lessons are fun and varied including multiple choice questions, listening, speaking and writing tasks.
 Topics covered include basic vocabulary, phrases, food, colours, feelings, animals etc.